Categorized | learning

-Living in Thailand I’ve been privileged to have eaten some amazing new Thai food.
-Here are 5 of my favorites.
+Hawaii has a lot of amazing food, but I still prefer Thai.
+Living in Thailand I’ve been privileged to have eaten some amazing new food.
+Here are five of my favorites.
 The fruits are not specifically Thai – but we have them here.
 You can probably find the Thai fruits at your local China town.

 1. Pad Thai – this has noodles, scrambled egg, scallions, bean sprouts, lemon, shrimp and other amazing ingredients packed into one delicious meal.
 I add some fish oil (salty fish oil) with garlic, lemon, and chilis that really makes Pad Thai one of the ultimate Thai foods.